essennejaye/mydigilib/README.md

   ## Usage
   * The user is required to sign up by providing a username, email and password.
+  * The user may login by providing their email and username.
-  * Once an account has been established, the user may add books to his database library by entering the 10 or 13 digit ISBN.
+  * Once an account has been established, the user may add books to their database library by entering the 10 or 13   digit ISBN on the Add Book ISBN page.
+  * The user may also manually add a book to the catalog by entering information for a book on the Add Manual Book page.
-  * The program searches the Google books api for a match and if one is found it displays the result.
+  * The application searches the Google books API for a match and if one is found it displays the result.
   * The user then has the option to add the book to their database or cancel the transaction.
   * A user may list the contents of their library from the List My Books page.
-The user may also select an individual book to view and that book may be deleted from that page.
+The user may also select an individual book to view and the user may delete the book from the single book page.
   * When the user has finished entering books, they may log out.
-  * The user may login by providing their email and username.

   ## Technologies Used
   * Front-end